joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 > **Toggle** - To alternate between two (or more) different options, states or activities.

-Here is a fancy switch designed by CSS that can toggle from day to night.
-When a user clicks on it, they toggle the state from day to night and back again.
+Here is a fancy switch styled by CSS that can toggle from day to night.
+When a user clicks on the switch, they toggle the state from day to night and back again.

 ![day night toggle from https://blog.prototypr.io/create-a-scenic-day-and-night-toggle-button-with-html-and-css-37a8e2532e68](./assets/day-night-toggle.gif)